How to Structure a Blog Post (For Food Bloggers)

 Keep Paragraphs Short

 Blog posts are not academic essays.
-Short paragraphs make content easier to read on screens.
+Short paragraphs (one to three sentences in length) and plenty of white space make content easier to read on screens.

 This allows readers to skim comfortably without feeling overwhelmed.